For Women - Blog

 Next Steps

-• During the conversation, engage.
-Be an active listener as you hear your neighbor’s story, just as Jesus was with the Samaritan woman.
-Examples of active listening include repeating back what they said, asking questions and nodding your head as you listen.
+• During the conversation, practice active listening.
+Examples of active listening include repeating back what they said, asking questions and nodding your head as they speak.

 • After the conversation, readHow to Grow in Love for Your Neighbor” to continue conversations with your neighbor as you trust God to grow your relationship.